Nausea: Common Causes and Natural Healing Strategies

 Certain Medications

 Certain medications may lead to nausea, upset stomach, or vomiting as a side effect.
-Some of the most common medications that may cause nausea includes cancer treatment medications, such as chemotherapy drugs, aspirin, antibiotics, such as erythromycin, blood pressure drugs, such as calcium-channel blocker nifedipine, and nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen opioid pain medicines, and anti-depressants.
+Some of the most common medications that may cause nausea include cancer treatment medications, such as chemotherapy drugs, aspirin, antibiotics, such as erythromycin, blood pressure drugs, such as calcium-channel blocker nifedipine, and nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen opioid pain medicines, and anti-depressants.

 Vitamins and mineral supplements, such as iron, may also cause nausea.
 It is important that you read the information for any medication or supplements you are taking to understand the side effects.
 You may speak to your doctor about switching medications or helping you to minimize any medication-related nausea (5, 6).